outof-coffee/cordex/examples/discord-bot/README.md

-# Discord Wheel Example Bot
+# Cordex Example Bot

-A complete example Discord bot demonstrating the capabilities of the `@outof-coffee/discord-wheel` library.
+A complete example Discord bot demonstrating the capabilities of the `@outof-coffee/cordex` library.
 This bot showcases database persistence, user statistics tracking, moderation features, and both attention commands and slash commands.

 ## Features